jolicode/JoliNotif/README.md

 # JoliNotif

 JoliNotif allows you to send notifications to your desktop directly from your php script.
-This project take care to use the right command available, without having you to worry if you're running on Linux, Windows or MacOS.
+This project takes care to use the right command available, without having you to worry if you're running on Linux, Windows or MacOS.

 For example, if you have a long running php task - like executing a large test